Friedrich Nietzsche: Mental illness and death (1889–1900)

-In 1898 and 1899, Nietzsche suffered at least two strokes.
+In 1898 and 1899 Nietzsche suffered at least two strokes.
 They partially paralysed him, leaving him unable to speak or walk.
 He likely suffered from clinical hemiparesis/hemiplegia on the left side of his body by 1899.
-After contracting pneumonia in mid-August 1900, he had another stroke during the night of 24–25 August and died at about noon on 25 August.
+After contracting pneumonia in mid-August 1900, he suffered another stroke during the night of 24–25 August and died at about noon on 25 August.
 Elisabeth had him buried beside his father at the church in Röcken near Lützen.
 His friend and secretary Gast gave his funeral oration, proclaiming: "Holy be your name to all future generations!"

 Elisabeth Förster-Nietzsche compiled The Will to Power from Nietzsche's unpublished notebooks and published it posthumously in 1901.
 Because his sister arranged the book based on her own conflation of several of Nietzsche's early outlines and took liberties with the material, the scholarly consensus has been that it does not reflect Nietzsche's intent.
 (For example, Elisabeth removed aphorism 35 of The Antichrist, where Nietzsche rewrote a passage of the Bible.)
-Indeed, Mazzino Montinari, the editor of Nietzsche's Nachlass, called it a forgery.
+Mazzino Montinari, the editor of Nietzsche's Nachlass, called it a forgery.
 Yet, the endeavour to rescue Nietzsche's reputation by discrediting The Will to Power often leads to scepticism about the value of his late notes, even of his whole Nachlass.
-However, his Nachlass and The Will to Power are distinct.
+His Nachlass and The Will to Power are distinct.